Royal Academy of Arts - Turkish Ceramics Exhibition

 + Project Description

-We were invited by the Royal Academy of Arts to enter a limited invited competition to transform the external appearance of its Burlington Gardens site during the summer of 2015.
-The brief was to create a visually impactful hoarding that would transform people’s perceptions of Burlington Gardens before construction work began to conclude Sir David Chipperfield’s master plan for the site.
+We were invited by the Royal Academy of Arts to enter a limited competition to transform the external appearance of its Burlington Gardens site during the summer of 2015.
+The brief was to create a visually impactful hoarding that would transform people’s perceptions of Burlington Gardens before construction work began on Sir David Chipperfield’s master plan for the site.

 Long known as the back entrance to the Royal Academy and little sister to Burlington House, we were interested in the building’s future, but also in its celebrated past as the headquarters for the British Antarctic Survey.